-The learning environment that has been created gave the opportunity to students to understand fully the working environment that they are going to face as graduates.
-In contrast to the idea of the learners as passive recipients of knowledge, the interactive environment encourages students to participate in the learning process.
+The learning environment that was created gave students the opportunity to understand fully the working environment they will face as graduates.
+In contrast to the idea of learners as passive recipients of knowledge, the interactive environment encourages students to participate in the learning process.
 Sharing ideas and engaging in team discussions are forms of self-reflection.
 Team discussions also provide opportunities to reveal areas of misunderstanding, and to communicate as an engineer, based on the common language of the engineering community.